i-TechSupport-orlando/btenforce/README.md

 `SAFARI_CONTROL="allow"` Set to 'enforce' to restrict Safari.

-Safari may be blocked via two methods:
+### Safari may be blocked via two methods
--osascript -- This is the most accurate method as it will only alert to open Safari windows.
+-osascript: This is the most accurate method as it will only alert to open Safari windows.
--pgrep -- If osascript isn't possible due to a TCC restriction and you cannot create a PPPC profile, this is a good alternative.
+-pgrep:     If osascript isn't possible due to a TCC restriction and you cannot create a PPPC profile, this is a good alternative.
 It will have some false positives.

 ## Delete Login Items
 `LOGIN_ITEM_CONTROL="enforce"`